Los Angeles Sex Crime Defense Lawyer

 A conviction of this sex crime offense also results in having to register as a sex offender for life.

-As many of the alleged victims in these cases are young children, their statements are often not as dependable and they are more prone to being manipulated by law enforcement, prosecutors, or someone else they trust.
+As many of the alleged victims in these cases are young children, their statements are often not as dependable, and they are more prone to being manipulated by law enforcement, prosecutors, or someone else they trust.

 Call a Los Angeles Sex Crime Lawyer

 The Los Angeles sex crime attorneys at Eisner Gorin LLP are made up of former Los Angeles senior prosecutors who have tried and litigated countless sex crime cases, offenses committed in a chat room and sexting.
-As aggressive criminal defense lawyers both in and out of court, we have a track record of success.
+As aggressive criminal defense lawyers in and out of court, we have a track record of success.

 Our lawyers frequently get involved and pursue legal action on our client's behalf before criminal charges are filed.
-This allows us to conduct our own investigation with our own on-site private investigator.
+This allows us to conduct our investigation with our on-site private investigator.
+Are you the victim of police misconduct?
+See related information: California Pitchess motion.

 Related Content: